4BangerKovaaks/kovaaks-playlist-compendium/README.md

 - **4BK - FIRE AND ICE**	KovaaKsWipingNastyAntieco

-*(Very Difficult Reactive, good for people who leave their crosshairs behind)*
+*(Very Difficult Reactive.
+Good for intermediate people who leave their crosshairs behind)*

 - **4BK: React As Much As Possible**	KovaaKsVibratingMaroonInfiltration